Xilmi/Rotp-Fusion/DetailedChanges.md

 ## What's New

+25-07-28 (BR)
+- Fixed a potential issue during a key or mouse event that occurs when swapping information panels.

 25-07-23 (BR)
 - Fixed Transport Flight path between colonies not following the Display settings.
 - Flight path to hovered systems are now always shown.
 (Was only true for selected colonies)